 Working collaboratively is such an exciting experience.
 I’ve found that ideas bubble up when I open myself to others’ ideas, listen to what another person has in mind, and together we come up with something I’d never have thought of on my own.
 That may have been what happened when I met up with Kathryn, who works with programming at Riverbend Farm in Uxbridge.
-She may have offered this program before.
-It’s really hard to recall.
-But what I know is that by the end of our walk we were both excited to plan a series of hikes that would invite parents and children, as well as older folks, to come take a walk together, then return to the visitor center and create a story book from what they observed.
+She had offered this program before with a different name, targeting a different population.
+By the end of our walk we were both excited to plan a series of hikes that would invite parents and children, as well as older folks, to come take a walk together, then return to the visitor center and create a story book from what they observed.

 Years ago I read a book by, or took a workshop from (too long ago for me to recall clearly) with Vivian Gussin Paley, a respected early childhood educator.
 Paley was well-known for incorporating storytelling into early childhood education.
 An idea she wrote about was to have pre-literate children narrate to the teacher a story, which the teacher would then write down and read to the classroom.
 I had always been intrigued by this, but had few opportunities to put her ideas into action.
 This event also felt inspired by what I had learned from her all those years ago.

 Kathryn and I, along with Angie Storment, who created a beautiful poster for the event, spread the word.
 The weather was iffy right up till the morning of the program.

 The last few showers fell just prior to when we had planned to start, at the tail end of a massive rain storm.
 We found the tow path along the Blackstone Canal to be ice free and dry.

 Just the day before, the trail had been filled with snow, with possible slippery conditions.
 But when I arrived before the program, Kathryn and I walked the trail and agreed the conditions were safe.
 The program was on.